syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Expand or collaps the groups
+## Expand or collapse the groups

-By default, you can view the records in expanded state with grouping.
-`SfDataGrid` allow the end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) as `true`.
+By default, the groups will be in expanded state in a SfDataGrid.
+However, you can expand or collapse a group in runtime by setting the [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) as `true`.
 {% tabs %}
 {% highlight xaml %}

+<syncfusion:SfDataGrid  x:Name="dataGrid"
                         AllowGroupExpandCollapse="True"
+                        ItemsSource="{Binding Orders}"/>

 {% endhighlight %}
 {% highlight c# %}